 I never understood why I walked out of that harrowing talk stressed out while my white peers did not seem to be worried.
 The Sex Ed lesson was heavily laced with white privilege because white personhood was used as the standard representative for sexual health.
 My insecurity lay in the fact that I was told that this information could potentially save my life yet I was shown diagrams and video clips of white bodies in every sexual health related circumstance.
 If I was naïve enough to take my Sex Ed lesson to heart then I would’ve believed that only straight, white, able-bodied people have sex.

 Black children have to live in a double consciousness: at one level we learn as our peers do but then we must re-imagine, for ourselves, what the black experience of this specific social phenomenon is.
 Sex Ed should be about self-discovery and personal exploration but with the introduction I was given, I felt like my body was alien to my knowledge.
-My teachers read out statistics to drive their point home about the prevalence of sexually contracted diseases in our society.
+My teachers read out statistics to drive their point home about the prevalence of sexually contracted diseases in our society such as HIV, or impotence, although there are male enhancement pills which help with this last one.
 The bar graphs, pie charts and percentages dissected the social groups and proclaimed that young, black women disproportionally suffered the most.

 I didn’t want my sister to experience the same bodily disassociation I did but I also didn’t know how to address it.
 I wanted to counter the covertly white washed educational narrative my sister was fed by her teachers but I came up with more questions than answers.
 Where are these black women if they are not on the educational diagrams representing standard sexual health?
 Why our bodies are only used to represent high rates of STDs/STIs contraction?
 Why do black women’s bodies exclusively represent the consequences of being sexually active?